 This type of toll free service provider rents vanity phone numbers to business owners in specific geographic locations.
 For example, a dental office in Huston could use and advertise 1-855-DENTIST and at the same time a dentist office in Chicago could use and advertise the same business number.
 Customers who call the phone number from a Huston area code will be routed to the Huston dentist.
 Customers who call the number from Chicago will be routed to the Chicago-based dentist.

 Virtual phone system providers (like UniTel Voice) allow small business owners and entrepreneurs to run their business using cell phones and still have all the power of a professional business telephone system.
-It’s essentially a business phone system with a virtual PBX that works with your exiting phones (cell, home, or office).
+It’s essentially a cloud-based business phone system with a virtual PBX that works with your existing phones (cell, home, or office).
 You can choose to use a toll free or local number as your main business phone number, when your customers call your business line they are greeted and routed to the proper extension, phone, or voicemail.

 A full business voiceover IP solution offers customers physical IP-phones and computer-based soft-phones that use your local internet service to make and receive calls.
 The big difference between a virtual phone systems and a full VoIP solutions is virtual phone systems work with your existing phones (usually cell phones) and have unlimited users but per minute pricing, whereas full business VoIP requires equipment (IP-phones, special routers, and high speed internet) to work and are priced per user (although even with VoIP providers, adding toll free phone line is almost always an additional per minute cost).